16 Mar How to register a Business Name

 If you’re looking to start a home business and plan to operate the business as a sole trader, partnership or a trust, then you must register a business name.
 There are some exceptions to this, for example if you plan to trade under your own legal name (e.g. Jane Smith) then you don’t have to register a business name.

-If you plan to operate the business as a company, then you must register a company name instead (and you can skip the rest of this article!).
+If you plan to operate the business as a company, then you must also register a company name.
+You may also need to register a business name, but if not, you can skip the rest of this article!
 For more information on company names, see the business.gov.au website.

 What’s a business name?

 A business name is simply the name that your business will trade under.
 It’s the name that your customers will see on invoices, business cards and so on.

 Is a business name the same as a trading name?